ros-drivers/kvh_drivers/README.md

-DSP3000
+KVH
 ===

-A repo for the DSP-3000 Fiber Optic Gyro
+A repo for KVH Gyros.
+Currently contains ROS drivers for the following devices:

+DSP-3000 Fiber Optic Gyro